- Your Government

 Child in Need of Services (CHINS)

 These petitions are typically filed by school officials and schools are mandated to file if a youth had seven unexcused absences in a month or ten in one year.
-These petitions require the youth to attend school every day, every period, on time and can also hold the parent responsible for chronic truancy.
+These petitions require the youth to attend school every day, per program requirements, every period, on time and can also hold the parent responsible for chronic truancy if it is determined the parent has used their best efforts to ensure the youth attends school.

 |Becca Bill Facilitator